 To improve your focus and productivity, I suggest learning how to work like a machine.

-#15 Organization of physical and digital files
+#15 Organize physical and digital files

 Organization skills are key to becoming a successful engineer.
-So, learn how to best organize your physical and digital files.
+So, learn how to organize your physical and digital files.

 Personally, I hate searching for the same thing twice.
 It’s the biggest time sink.
 Thankfully, you can avoid this situation if you stay organized and document your work.